 In case the customer get into hospital during travel, is evacuated or repatriated, and the employer, in order to have the customer’s professional duties abroad continued, faces a necessity to replace the customer by another person, the travel expenses of that replacing person will be refunded.

-Travel Insurance policy for truckers is valid in Europe, as well as in the territorial European part of the Russian Federation (until the Ural Mountains).
+Travel Insurance policy for truckers is valid in Europe, as well as in the territorial European part of the Russian Federation (to the Ural Mountains).

 Duration of the Travel Insurance policy for truckers is one year.
 Insurance coverage is valid for an unlimited number of trips during the year, provided that the duration of each trip does not exceed 45 calendar days.

-You can purchase the travel insurance policy in the following ways:
+You can purchase the travel insurance policy for truckers in the following ways:

 All residents of the Republic of Latvia may receive the EHIC card for free, therefore, when traveling abroad, be sure to obtain the EHIC card.
 For more information about the possibilities of receiving the EHIC card, visit the website of the National Health Service.